Skip to main content

 UK-Grown Timber Certification

 Forest certification assesses forest management practices against an agreed standard and awards a label to those forest products that meet the standard.
-In order for products to achieve certification, both forest management practices and the Chain of Custody, which tracks timber from forest to retail outlet, must be assessed.
-The following tables provide information on the […]
+In order for products to achieve certification, both forest management practices and the Chain of Custody, which tracks timber from forest to retail outlet, must be […]

 Frequently asked questions about ESC